joseluistejero/voipNetworkQoS/README.md

 # voipNetworkQoS
 Get best audio codec for VoIP call.
+All documentation about the project is available in the following [file](DocumentationSheet.pdf)

 ## Table of contents
 * [General info](#general-info)